 Now that you have set a budget and timeline, you can choose a destination.

-If you are anything like me you have a really long bucket list.
+If you are anything like me you have a really long wish list.
 Is there a particular site or activity that ranks high on this must-see travel list?
 You could plan an entire trip around that.
-Last year Gary and I visited Iceland with the intention of seeing the Northern Lights.
+One year Gary and I visited Iceland with the sole intention of seeing the Northern Lights.

 If this is your first time traveling and you do not yet have a bucket list then visit a couple of blogs, browse through Instagram and buy some travel magazines for inspiration.
 What takes your fancy?
 Is there anything that screams out to you?